simogasp/tpAR_depedencies/BUILD_WINDOWS.md

     cmake --build . --config Release --target install
     ```

-  this should compile the sources and install the library in %tpARBasePath%\glm\build\install.
+  this should compile the sources and install the library in %tpARBasePath%\glm-win\build\install.

 ## opencv